Start: July 2013

 The Center for Health Care Strategies (CHCS) developed the Medicaid Academies to provide policy and leadership training for senior Medicaid staff as well as colleagues across partnering state and county agencies.
 The Academies constitute a unique opportunity to build the leadership and change management capacity of state Medicaid staff and their key government partners.
 The curriculum addresses both policy and operational priorities, combining a state-specific emphasis with an exploration of best practices from across the country.

 The Medicaid Academies build on the foundation of the Medicaid Leadership Institute, which was established by CHCS in 2009 with support from the Robert Wood Johnson Foundation.
 For nine years, it has provided critical health policy and leadership development training for the nation’s Medicaid directors.
 CHCS launched the first Medicaid Academy in California in 2013, and now directs five state Academies:

 - DHCS Academy, originally made possible by the California Health Care Foundation, The SCAN Foundation, and Blue Shield of California Foundation, provides comprehensive training for managers and supervisors in California’s Department of Health Care Services (DHCS).

-- New Hampshire Health and Human Services Academy, made possible by the New England States Consortium Systems Organization (NESCSO), is providing leadership and professional development training focused on helping state staff in adopting a value-based payment mindset across the state program.
+- New Hampshire Health and Human Services Academy, made possible by the New England States Consortium Systems Organization (NESCSO), provides leadership and professional development training focused on helping state staff in adopting a value-based payment approach across the state program.